 Redrawn every 10 years after the federal Census, political boundaries are essential to our representation in government.

-The Legislative Reapportionment Commission, a five-member, bipartisan body enshrined in the state Constitution redrew Pennsylvania's 50 Senate districts and 203 House districts following the 2020 Census and for use in the 2022 elections (taking effect in January 2023).
+The Legislative Reapportionment Commission, a five-member, bipartisan body enshrined in the state Constitution, redrew Pennsylvania's 50 Senate districts and 203 House districts following the 2020 Census.
+These maps took effect for the 2022 legislative elections.

-The Philadelphia City Council districts currently in effect were also drawn following the 2010 Census and will be used through 2023.
-A new Council map approved in February 2022 will be used for the 2023, 2027 and 2031 municipal elections when all 17 Council seats -- 10 district and 7 at-large -- will be on the ballot.
-The map will take effect in January 2024.
+The Philadelphia City Council districts currently in effect were also drawn following the 2020 Census and will be used through 2031.
+The new Council map approved in February 2022 will be used for the 2023, 2027, and 2031 municipal elections when all 17 Council seats -- 10 district and 7 at-large -- will be on the ballot.

 Need Help?